-The Consumer Ombudsman has taken part in a sweep carried out within the EU on the compliance of alternative loan providers outside financial institutions with information requirements on credit costs.
+The Consumer Ombudsman has taken part in a sweep carried out within the EU on digital products, in particular information and conditions related to media downloads and media streaming.

 4. Important news and events

 In the aftermath of the financial crisis the Consumer Ombudsman was assigned new powers to look into specific cases in which financial institutions have marketed their products aggressively to consumers.
-Complaints by the hundreds have been lodged by affected consumers and are currently in various stages of examination, in some cases pending before the courts.
-Settlements were reached between the Consumer Ombudsman and four banks in 2011.
-A substantial amount of resources has been spent on this particular task since 2009 and the work continues in 2012.
+In previous years the Consumer Ombudsman has received many complaints, and many of these cases are currently in various stages of examination, in some cases pending before the courts.

 5. Information and Intelligence Sharing